87 YEARS OF MINISTRY!

 On a Saturday in June, 1931, Danish settlers from the Dickson area approached a local farmer about donating part of his land for a Lutheran camp.
 Nick Isaacson stood up from his rocking chair on the porch of his house and offered the 17 acres of lakefront land that became the base for Camp Kuriakos.
 The price?
 Just $1.

 Through its 85 years, God has been faithful, and Kuriakos has continued to grow.
-Camping in the 21st Century looks very different than camping in 1930, but the fundamentals are the same.
+Camping in the twenty-first century looks very different than camping in 1930, but the fundamentals are the same.
 Kuriakos relies on support from its members, people who have experienced the life enhancing benefits of outdoor ministry.
-Members are involved by attending programs, volunteering, through their prayers, financial donations, and by inviting friends to attend camp as well.
+Members are involved by attending programs, volunteering, praying, offering financial donations, and inviting friends to participate in Kuriakos' programs.

 The mission of Kuriakos has never changed.
 Kuriakos exists to provide an outdoor space in which people can be encountered by the Living God, through activity, community, and worship.

 Two parcels of land have been purchased since that initial gift.
 In 1992 and 2001, local land was purchased to allow for future growth and programming opportunities.
 Currently, a soccer field and wilderness camping site have been situated on these properties.
 Both of these properties are important parts of the future for Kuriakos as facility and activity areas.

 Buildings have been developed to provide year round opportunities for fellowship at camp.
 One of the original structures of the camp, Mary's Cottage, is still used today.

 The Chapel was errected in 1958, renovated in the late 90s and remains a beautiful place of worship today.
 The Standard Lodge (now Dana Lodge) was build in the early sixties and renovated in 2000 and again in 2015.

 Building began on the Kuriakos Centre by volunteers in 1972.
 Four years later, the Centre was complete and the dorm was underway.